nautobot/nautobot-app-golden-config/docs/dev/local_dev_quickstart.md

 ## Prerequisites

 This setup currently supports only Arista cEOS devices.
 Before starting, you will need to download the corresponding cEOS image for your CPU architecture from the Arista [software download site](https://www.arista.com/en/support/software-download).
-You will need an Arista support account to access the download.
+You will need a free Arista account to access the download.

 Once logged in, download the latest cEOS Lab image for your architecture: